Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 npm install -g @fleek-platform/cli
 ```

 This will globally install the `fleek-cli` onto your machine.
-Once installed, open the nextjs-template project in VSCode, and log into your Fleek account via the CLI.
+Once installed, log into your Fleek account via the CLI.
 This will enable us to run CLI-related commands directly from our terminal.

 To login, open your terminal and run: